If you’re in sales, and use LinkedIn as a leadgen channel — chances are, you’ve already been questioning yourself with something like:

 To send an InMail, go to Sales Navigator, navigate to the recipient’s profile and click the “Send InMail” button.
 From there, you can write a message and send it to the recipient.
 If the recipient is not a LinkedIn member, the message will be sent as an email.

-- One of the biggest advantages is the ability to reach out to people who may not be in your network.
+- One of the biggest advantages is the ability to reach out to people who are not in your network (not 1st-degree connections).
 This helps you to expand your LinkedIn network.
-Since there are always limits to how many connection requests you can send to LinkedIn users per month (and you cannot get around a connection request and just message people, having a regular free LinkedIn account), InMails can help you reach out to leads despite all limitations.
+Since there are always limits to how many connection requests you can send to LinkedIn users per month (and you cannot get around a connection request and just message people, having a regular free LinkedIn account), InMails can help you reach out to leads regardless of all limitations that are in place.

 - There is only one downside.
 You pay quite a lot for this.
 60 credits (messages) may cost $100 (the price can vary).
 100 dollars for 60 messages — that don’t guarantee that you’ll engage them and even make it to a demo.